xash/debif-ts/README.md

 Subject to change, don't use this.

-A type-length-value binary format that can express most of JSON.
+A schemaless, type-length-value binary format that can express most of JSON.
 Basically [CBOR](https://cbor.io/) but stricter and with an emphasis on the reader.
 The exact differences:

-* field names must be ordered (so once we read the wanted entries, we can skip the rest)
+* field names must be ordered (so reader can stop early if needed field is missing)
-* arrays/dicts have their size in bytes, not number of elements (so we can skip the whole array/dict without parsing)
+* arrays/dicts have their size in bytes, not number of elements (so reader can easily skip the whole array/dict)
 * no indefinite lengths
 * every value must use the most compact packing
-* no integers are allowed that won't fit into a float64
+* no integers are allowed that won't fit into a float64, i.e. `-(1^53 - 1) … (1^53 - 1)`
+* compact integer format for powers of two

+# TODO

+* Allow only specific types as key?
+Implement a special key type?
+* There is still a type free (7), maybe padded buffers
+* Really worth adding the offsets for numbers? (main reason: reader doesn't have to check for compactness)
+* Think on a equivalent float compactness scheme
+* Define proper order of map keys
+* Make this more formal

 # Format